abbr/NodeSSPI/README.md

 Platforms older than Windows 2000 are unlikely to work.
 Other platforms may work but haven't been tested.

 ## Caveats
-  * NodeSSPI is still early in development.
-Microsoft provides a number of SSPI [packages](http://msdn.microsoft.com/en-us/library/windows/desktop/aa380502(v=vs.85).aspx).
+  * Microsoft provides a number of SSPI [packages](http://msdn.microsoft.com/en-us/library/windows/desktop/aa380502(v=vs.85).aspx).
 So far only NTLM and Negotiate have been tested working.
 Kerberos is not working.
 Contribution is encouraged.
   * No tests have been performed on servers with unicode system locale.

 ## Installation